Cubot Note S

-The dual-SIM smartphone supports mobile standards 2G and 3G, Unfortunately, the Note S is not capable of LTE.
-With regard to the voice quality and the reception quality I noticed nothing negative.
+The dual SIM smartphone supports the 2G and 3G cellular standards.
+Unfortunately, the Note S is not LTE capable.
+With regard to the voice quality and the reception quality, I did not notice anything negative.
 The same applies to the WLAN and the Bluetooth connection.

 The GPS is good for the price.
 An e-compass has been omitted, but for a normal navigation, the Cubot Note S is quite suitable.
 The GPS fix was found in the test pleasantly fast.
 The stability of the signal remained constant except for minor dropouts.

-The capacity of the battery is 4150mAh, The charger is fully charged after 6 hours at the latest.
-In everyday life, this battery is easy to get through the day.
-With moderate use are also loose 2-3 days in it.
+The capacity of the battery is 4150mAh.
+With the enclosed charger, it is fully charged after 6 hours at the latest.
+In everyday life you can easily get through the day with this battery.
+With moderate use, 2-3 days are easily possible.